Update ~ Dreher’s research has hit mainstream media. See Fox news report. An excerpt 3.20.2012:

 This may explain why you hadn’t heard this news before:

 from “Dreher’s Jamaican Pregnancy Study – More Suppression of Marijuana Research”

 Dreher decried “the politics of trying to get published.”
 She now sees it as “a miracle” that Pediatrics published her work on neonatal outcomes, however belatedly, in 1994.
 (Her paper on five-year outcomes came out in the West Indian Medical Journal before Pediatrics ran the neonatal outcomes.)
 She suspects that a review of “all the fugitive literature that’s out there that didn’t get published” would convey “a very different picture of prenatal cannabis exposure.”

 Honest research is also impeded, Dreher said, by “the politics of building a research career.
 Most research is done by academics and academia is a very conservative environment where tenure often is more important than truth.”
 (Dreher is now Dean of the College of Nursing at the University of Iowa.)

 The end result of biased science, Dreher observed, is a misinformed public.
 Recently, she “googled to see what was out there for the general public regarding pregnancy and marijuana.”
 Typical of the disinformation was an article entitled “Exposure to marijuana in womb may harm brain’ that began “Over the past decade several studies have linked behavior problems and lower IQ scores in children to prenatal use of marijuana…” A reference to Dreher said she had “written extensively on the benefits of smoking marijuana while smoking pregnant!”

-Editor’s note ~ If the public was given the truth regarding Cannabis, this suicide may have been prevented.
+Editor’s note ~ If the public was given the truth regarding Cannabis, this recent suicide may have been prevented.